johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Short- and Soft-Field Takeoffs and Landings.md

 		3. Touch down smoothly, with minimal float, at or within 200 feet beyond the specified touchdown point
 		4. Apply brakes as necessary to stop in the shortest distance consistent with safety, using proper control deflections for existing wind conditions

+### Completion Standards
-### Completion StandardsClient should demonstrate ability to perform short- and soft-field takeoffs and landings to ACS standards.
+Client should demonstrate ability to perform short- and soft-field takeoffs and landings to ACS standards.

+### Required Homework
-**Required Homework:** None
+ None

-**Recommended Homework:**
+### Recommended Homework
 - [ ] Chair fly short- and soft-field takeoffs and landings

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*